- Created on the 28 September, 2017.

 Zika virus disease is predominately spread by mosquitoes, however, there have been some cases of sexual transmission.
 In general, it is responsible for mild infections which tend not to be harmful.
 The virus can cause birth defect such as microcephaly (brain damage and underdeveloped heads) and have also been linked to Guillain-Barre syndrome (a condition where the immune system is attacking the nerves).
 There have been some studies that have indicated that this zika virus can be found in blood, fluid in the eye, saliva, semen and urine of infected individuals.
 The incubation period is still not clear (most likely a few days), the symptoms are similar to many other arbovirus infections (such as dengue) and these include skin rashes, malaise, headache, conjunctivitis, joint and muscle pain.
 These symptoms are often quite mild and can last between 2-7 days.

-The minimum detection sensitivity level of human zika virus IgG capture using this human zika virus-IgG ELISA kit was diagn.
+The minimum detection sensitivity level of IgG antibodies to Zika virus using current human Zika virus IgG ELISA kit was diagn.
 99.6%.
-The dynamic assay range for this kit was to a specific cut-off point.
+The dynamic range for this assay was to a specific cut-off point.

 - Evaluation of Euroimmun Anti-Zika Virus IgM and IgG Enzyme-Linked Immunosorbent Assays for Zika Virus Serologic Testing.
 J Clin Microbiol.
 (2017) 55 (8): 2462-2471.
 L’Huillier A.G., et al.

 - Cross reactivity of commercial anti-dengue immunoassays in patients with acute Zika virus infection.
 J Med Virol.
 (2017) 89 (8): 1477-1479.
 Felix A.C., et al.